oracle-livelabs/oci-core/oci-fullstackdrs/drpg-setup/drpg-setup.md

 ## Task 1: Create DRPG in Ashburn and Phoenix regions

-1. Login into OCI Console with your provided Credentials.
+1. Login into OCI Console with your Credentials.
 The primary region should be **Ashburn**.

     ![Ashburn OCI Console](./images/ashburn-region-new.png)